Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 Another example of racism was experienced by Harold H. Archuleta, a mixture of Native American and Mexican heritage.

-He filed a complaint against the American Airlines in 2000 for inappropriate termination.
+He filed a complaint against American Airlines in 2000 for inappropriate and immediate termination.
 The same complained about violations of aircraft safety rules as well as supporting Charles L. Walker against the racial discriminations in the previous year.

 3. Elijah Turley: